COSC3020/dijkstra-s-algorithm-NolanBerg/README.md

 For each vertex dequeued from priority queue, algorithm looks at adjacent vertices:

--Vertex: The algorithm goes through all vertices $(V)$ once in priority queue.
+- Vertex: The algorithm goes through all vertices $(V)$ once in priority queue.

--Edge: For each vertex, it goes through adjacency list, which involves iterating over all edges $(E)$.
+- Edge: For each vertex, it goes through adjacency list, which involves iterating over all edges $(E)$.

 Total Complexity